 Hydrokinetic Energy Harvesting System from Vortex Induced Vibrations of Submerged Bodies

-V. Lobo et al., "Hydrokinetic Energy Harvesting System from Vortex Induced Vibrations of Submerged Bodies," ASME 2011 5th International Conference on Energy Sustainability, ES 2011, American Society of Mechanical Engineers (ASME), Jan 2011.
+V. Lobo et al., "Hydrokinetic Energy Harvesting System from Vortex Induced Vibrations of Submerged Bodies," Proceedings of the ASME 5th International Conference on Energy Sustainability (2011, Washington, DC), pp. 1229-1236, American Society of Mechanical Engineers (ASME), Aug 2011.

 Mechanical and Aerospace Engineering

 Electrical and Computer Engineering

 Keywords and Phrases

 Boundary-Layer Separation; Energy Harvesting Systems; High Energy Conversions; Interior Permanent Magnet; Mechanical Components; Transverse Oscillation; University Of Michigan; Vortex-Induced Vibration; Boundary Layers; Computational Fluid Dynamics; Cylinders (Shapes); Energy Conversion; Energy Harvesting; Hydrodynamics; Permanent Magnets; Power Takeoffs; Sustainable Development; Vibrations (Mechanical); Vortex Shedding; Wakes; Vortex Flow

 International Standard Book Number (ISBN)